Fire-Dragon-DoL/slim-grunt-helpers/README.md

 ```

 The `:alt` argument is optional and it's the `alternate search path`.
+The `:absolute` argument is optional and if true, it will append '/' in tags to file paths when printing html.
 An object `usemin` will be yielded to the block which has only one method: **&lt;&lt;**.
 This method requires first argument which is path to your css file (http path) and the second argument is a
 hash of options which are appended as attributes to the link tag.
 Notice that on `link` tag,